[?] Subscribe To This Site

 One length of string is good for 2 holes, making sure there is a good knot at each hole.

 Fill with assorted seeds or suet and take it outdoors.
-There are many different recipes you can use to make suet, which you will find what I use below.
+There are many different recipes you can use to make suet, and you can see what I use below.

 Put your hollowed out birdfeeder in the refrigerator or freezer until you want to put it out.